googleworkspace/solutions/employee-certificate/README.md

 ### Select the templatized slide deck

-1. Make a copy of the [Employee Certificate](https://docs.google.com/presentation/d/1bFj09xI7g_kbA76Xb60tYyxVdi-zrpm6zQ6gu696vKs/copy) slide template or select it from the Slides template gallery [here](https://docs.google.com/presentation/u/0/?tgif=c&ftv=1)
+1. Make a copy of the [Employee Certificate](https://docs.google.com/presentation/d/1bFj09xI7g_kbA76Xb60tYyxVdi-zrpm6zQ6gu696vKs/copy) slide or select it from the Slides template gallery [here](https://docs.google.com/presentation/u/0/?tgif=c&ftv=1)
 2. Identify the unique ID of your Slides document.
 The ID can be derived from the URL: `https://docs.google.com/presentation/d/`_**`slideId`**_`/edit`
 3. Create an empty folder in Google Drive and identify its unique ID as well.
 The ID can be derived from the URL: `https://drive.google.com/drive/folders/`_**`folderId`**_